pkiscape/ultimatecsr/README.md

 # Ultimate CSR ![alt text](https://pkiscape.com/img/favicon.png)

 Ultimate CSR is a CLI tool that allows you to define more complex subject fields and x509v3 extensions for your CSR.
+It's similar to the ```openssl req``` command.

 Let me know if you'd like to see any other extensions!